Most likely there has been a time in your life when you had some sort of sinus problem. Sinus problems are common in both adults and children.

 Since the symptoms for sinusitis are similar to those of colds and allergies, you may dismiss the fact that you should see a doctor.
 If you have any of the symptoms mentioned on this page, it is advised that you see an ENT doctor to get evaluated.
 Actually, if you have 3 or more symptoms, definitely schedule an appointment.

-You can call either of our Northeast Atlanta ENT offices.
-We are conveniently located in the Suwanee & Johns Creek area and Lawrenceville, GA.
+You can call any one of our Northeast Atlanta ENT offices.
+We are conveniently located in the Suwanee & Johns Creek area, Dacula, and Lawrenceville, GA.
 Our doctors look forward to helping you feel better soon.